gerasimenkoab/multiprocessing_test/README.md

-Simple examples of multiprocessing module usage.
+Simple examples of multiprocessing module usage for one or many arguments functions.